novuhq/inbox-playground/README.md

 bun dev
 ```

 2. Update the .env file.
+Take example from .env.example

 2. Run the backend server: